This post may contain affiliate links. Click for complete disclosures.

-Everyone loves how this simple Coleslaw can bring together crunchy, creamy, sweet, and tangy all into one classic side dish!
+This gluten-free coleslaw recipe brings crunchy, creamy, sweet, and tangy all together into one classic side dish!

-It's almost summer, and that means we are all going to be outside enjoying the weather with friends and family.
-I love summer, and I wait for it to come sometimes very impatiently because I am ready after all the cold weather over the last few months.
-We live in the mid-west, where spring likes to pretend to come for a few weeks, and then we get hit with the second winter.
+It's almost summer, and that means we will be outside enjoying the weather with friends and family.
+I love summer, and I sometimes wait for it to come very impatiently because I am ready after the cold weather over the last few months.
+We live in the mid-west, where spring pretends to come for a few weeks, and then we get hit with the second winter.

 - Green Cabbage